An analytical model of momentum availability for predicting large wind farm power: Comparison with finite wind farm LES

 \citet{Lanzilao2022} normalised the turbine power by the power of an imaginary turbine row 10km upstream of the farm.
 However, small reductions in wind speed were observed 10km upstream for the stratified boundary layer.
 We instead normalised farm powers from this study by the imaginary upstream power for the neutrally stratified case.
 This is because the neutrally stratified case had a much smaller reduction in wind speed upstream of the farm.
 The imaginary upstream turbine power of the staggered and aligned farms in the stratified boundary layer were 6.24MW and 6.17MW respectively \citep{Lanzilao_personal}.
 For the staggered farm in the neutrally stratified case it was 6.61MW \citep{Lanzilao_personal}.

-A comparison between the model predictions and LES is shown in figure \ref{fig:cp_results}.
+A summary of comparisons between the model predictions and LES is shown in figure \ref{fig:cp_results}.
 Generally, the staggered LES results are close to the upper limits predicted by the two-scale model.
 The aligned layouts are close to the lower limit of the predictions, except for the results from $\Gamma1$ in \citet{Wu2017} where the LES power is higher than the model predictions.
-The analytical model captures the impact of atmospheric conditions on farm performance.
-The model predicts well the decrease in farm performance with decreasing inversion layer height observed by \citet{Allaerts2017}.
-For the results of \citet{Lanzilao2022}, the staggered wind farms had very similar performances in the neutral and conventionally neutral boundary layers.
+The analytical model predicts well the decrease in farm performance with decreasing capping inversion layer height (1000m, 500m and 250m for cases S1, S2 and S4, respectively) observed by \citet{Allaerts2017}.
+For the results of \citet{Lanzilao2022}, the staggered wind farms had very similar performances in the neutral (NS) and conventionally neutral (CS) boundary layers.
 The two-scale predictions are exactly the same for these two cases because the shear stress profiles were identical.

-The model gave accurate predictions of farm power for staggered turbine layouts.
-We made direct comparisons with staggered turbine layouts because they have a $C_T^*$ value close to actuator-disc predictions.
-For the aligned turbine layouts, the exact value of $C_T^*$ depends on turbine spacing therefore a direct comparison is not currently possible.
-Table \ref{tab:cp_results} shows the percentage error in farm power for the four staggered farms.
-When normalised by the farm power, the error was typically around 5\% or less.
-Normalising by the isolated turbine power gave errors of around 3\% or less.
+Note that we made direct comparisons between the two-scale model predictions (without turbine-scale losses) and LES for staggered layouts because these layouts are close to `optimal' and give a $C_T^*$ value close to the theoretical value given by equation \ref{eqn:ctstar_model} (irrespective of turbine spacing).
+For the aligned layouts, the exact value of $C_T^*$ depends on turbine spacing and therefore a direct comparison is not currently possible.
+Table \ref{tab:cp_results} shows the percentage error in farm power predicted for the four staggered farms.
+When normalised by the farm power predicted by LES, the error was typically around 5\% or less.
+Normalising by the isolated turbine power predicted theoretically gave errors of around 3\% or less.

 \FloatBarrier